-I still can’t figure out why the titles of this books in this series are called ‘Pack of Lies’ and ‘Circle of Lies’ because I don’t think lying is a particularly major part of these stories but oh well.
-This was an excellent book that I flew through in one sitting and despite it’s similarities to book one of this series I still greatly enjoyed it.
+I still can’t figure out why the titles of this books in this series are called ‘Pack of Lies’ and ‘Circle of Lies’ because I don’t think lies are a particularly major part of these stories.
+Despite the confusing book titles, Circle of Lies was an excellent book that I flew through in one sitting and its well worth a read if you were a fan of Pack of Lies.

 ABOUT SARA DAILEY & STACI WEBER